Explore this course:

 Your career

-This course is great preparation for a PhD and a career in cancer research.
-Lots of University of Sheffield graduates work as researchers and in other lab-based roles at top universities and research institutes.
+This course is great preparation for a PhD and a career in cancer research within the pharmaceutical and healthcare sectors.
+Graduates from this course now work as researchers and in other lab-based roles at top universities and research institutes.

 Some students from this course have joined the NHS Scientific Training Programme, or gone on to study medicine.
 Others have entered the pharmaceutical and biotechnology industries.